Min Bin

-Min Bin (Arakanese and မင်းဘင်, /my/, Arakanese pronunciation: /my/; also known as Min Ba-Gyi (မင်းဗာကြီး, /my/, Meng Ba-Gri, Arakanese pronunciation: /my/), Zabuk Shah; 1493–1554) was a king of Arakan, a former state in Myanmar (Burma), from 1531 to 1554, "whose reign witnessed the country's emergence as a major power".
+Min Bin (Arakanese and မင်းဘင်, /my/, Arakanese pronunciation: /my/; also known as Min Ba-Gyi (မင်းဗာကြီး, /my/, Meng Ba-Gri, Arakanese pronunciation: /my/); 1493–1554) was a king of Arakan, a former state in Myanmar (Burma), from 1531 to 1554, "whose reign witnessed the country's emergence as a major power".
 Aided by Portuguese mercenaries and their firearms, his powerful navy and army pushed the boundaries of the kingdom deep into Bengal, where coins bearing his name and styling him sultan were struck, and even interfered in the affairs of mainland Burma.
 He carried the esteemed title "Lord of the White Umbrella" (ထီးဖြူရှင်).
+He was additionally known as Zabuk Shah by the neighbouring Bengal.

 After his initial military successes against Bengal and Tripura (1532–34), Min Bin began to regard himself "as a world conqueror or cakravartin", and in commemoration of his victory in Bengal he built the Shitthaung Temple, one of the premier Buddhist pagodas of Mrauk-U. His expansionist drive was to run into serious obstacles however.
 His control of Bengal beyond Chittagong was largely nominal and he, like the sultans of Bengal before him, never solved Tripuri raids into Bengal.
 Moreover, his interference in Lower Burma (1542) against Toungoo provoked Toungoo invasions in (1545–47) that nearly toppled his regime.
 He survived the invasions and later provided military aid to Ava, hoping to stop Toungoo's advance into Upper Burma.